DIPlib/diplib/doc/src/DIPimage/09_mex_files.md

 any *DIPlib* function).
 The `dml::GetArray(dip::Image const&, bool)` function can then be used to obtain a pointer to the `mxArray` containing a `dip_image` object with the same pixel data.
-Note that the `%dml::MatlabInterface` object needs to exist throughout this process, as it owns the data unit `%dml::GetArray` extracts it.
+Note that the `%dml::MatlabInterface` object needs to exist throughout this process, as it owns the data until `%dml::GetArray` extracts it.

 This is a skeleton MEX-file that outputs such an image: